urbainvaes/vim-tmux-pilot/README.md

 one could for example set `g:wintab_order` to `['vwin', 'tpane', 'twin']`, to give priority to `vim` windows (`'vwin'`), then `tmux` panes (`'tpane'`), then `tmux` windows (`'twin'`).

+## For zsh users: issue navigation only in normal mode
 In `zsh`,
 If you want the keybindings to be available only in normal mode, add the following to your `~./zshrc`,